farcaster-project/farcaster-gui/README.md

 ## Getting Started

-First, run the development server:
+First install the deps with `npm install`, and then run the development server:

 ```bash
 npm run dev